Alachisoft/NCache-Samples/dotnet/SessionSharing/oss/README.md

 Applications registers NCache as the session provider using `AddNCacheSession`.

-To illustrate session sharing, both applications host the same Guess-the-Number game.
+To illustrate session sharing, both applications host the same **Guess-the-Number** game.
 Both applications run the same logic and use the same session key, ensuring they read and update the same session data.
-The gameplay is simple:
+The sample demonstrates the following workflow:
 - When the first request reaches either application, a random secret number is generated and stored in the shared session.
-- Each user guess is appended to a shared list of attempts (also stored in session)
+- Each user guess is appended to a shared list of attempts (also stored in session).
-  - Switching between the applications shows the same secret number, the same guess history and the same in-progress game state because both are reading from the same distributed session in NCache.
+  - Switching between the applications shows the same secret number, the same guess history, and the same in-progress game state because both are reading from the same distributed session in NCache.
 - If the user correctly guesses the number in either application:
   - The game is won and the session is reset.
   - Refreshing the other application immediately starts a new game, demonstrating full cross-platform session synchronization.